Neutron-capture elements record the ordered chemical evolution of the disc over time: Chemical Evolution modelling of the age-[Ba/Fe] relations across the disc

-To interpret the empirical data, we use the flexible evolution code Chempy \citep[][]{Rybizki2017}.
-The Chempy framework is described in more detail in Section~\ref{chempy_definition}.
-In brief, this is a Bayesian approach to infer the posterior distribution of the GCE model parameters in a defined space given the data using a MCMC procedure.
-Using Chempy, we determine if we can fit the joint [Ba/Fe], [Fe/H] and [Mg/Fe] element abundances, as well as age, allowing interstellar medium and environmental model parameters to vary.
+To interpret the empirical data we use the flexible evolution code Chempy \citep[][]{Rybizki2017} (see Section~\ref{chempy_definition} for further details).
+In brief, Chempy is a Bayesian approach to infer the posterior distribution of the GCE model parameters in a defined space given the data using a MCMC procedure.
+Using Chempy, we determine if we can fit the observed joint [Ba/Fe], [Fe/H] and [Mg/Fe] element abundances, as well as age, by allowing the GCE model parameters to vary.
 We note that as the $r$-process nucleosynthesis channel is not included in the current Chempy models, we are unable to model the [Eu/Fe]-age profiles.
-Of the set of Chempy interstellar gas and environmental parameters, we explore and optimise the following; the high-mass slope of the IMF ($\alpha_{\mathrm{IMF}}$), the normalisation constant for the number of SNIa explosions (log$_{10}$(SNIa)), the star formation efficiency (log$_{10}$(SFE)), and the peak in the star formation rate (log$_{10}$(SFR$_{\mathrm{peak}}$)).
+Of the set of Chempy's GCE model parameters, we explore and optimise the following: the high-mass slope of the IMF ($\alpha_{\mathrm{IMF}}$), the normalisation constant for the number of SNIa explosions (log$_{10}$(SNIa)), the star formation efficiency (log$_{10}$(SFE)), and the peak in the star formation rate (log$_{10}$(SFR$_{\mathrm{peak}}$)).
 The parameters we chose to exclude from the optimisation routine are the time delay of SNIa enrichment (log$_{10}$($\tau$I$_{\mathrm{a}}$)), the fraction of stellar yields which outflow to the surrounding gas reservoir ($\chi_{\mathrm{out}}$), and the initial gas reservoir (log$_{10}$($f_{\mathrm{corona}}$)).
 As discussed in \citet[][]{Blancato2019}, the three non-fitted parameters (namely, log$_{10}$($\tau$I$_{\mathrm{a}}$), $\chi_{\mathrm{out}}$, and log$_{10}$($f_{\mathrm{corona}}$)) have been shown to be relatively uninformative.
 Additionally, as described in \citet[][]{Rybizki2017}, observational constraints on these three parameters are less certain.
-For these three model parameters that we do not infer during the MCMC routine (namely, log$_{10}$($\tau$I$_{\mathrm{a}}$), $\chi_{\mathrm{out}}$, and log$_{10}$($f_{\mathrm{corona}}$)), we adopt the default prior values and associated errors from \citet[][]{Rybizki2017} as our posterior parameter values and uncertainties.
+Therefore, for this work we do not attempt to constrain these GCE model parameters during the MCMC routine (namely, log$_{10}$($\tau$I$_{\mathrm{a}}$), $\chi_{\mathrm{out}}$, and log$_{10}$($f_{\mathrm{corona}}$)), and instead adopt the default prior values and associated errors from \citet[][]{Rybizki2017} as our posterior parameter values and uncertainties.